gtfierro/hodsite/content/benchmarks/index.md

 **Notes**:

-- Jena/Fuseki only completed in a reasonable time on the first, trivial, query.
+- Jena/Fuseki only completed in a reasonable time on the first, trivial, query
 - RDF3X is consistently the fastest, but has the following issues:
     - cannot use underscores in node/edge names
     - cannot use `*` or `+` operators on predicates